Calgary-Rust/calgary-rust.github.io/index.md

 ## Resources

-Check the [resource page](resources.md) for links to learn Rust, discord servers etc...
+Check the [resource page](resources.md) for links to install and learn Rust, discord servers, practice sites and software.